chumpro/ArchiveCache/README.md

 ### Automation

 It is possible to automate this process.
-I have avoided automation in order to make this significantly easier to understand and debug.
+I have avoided automation in order to make this easier to understand and debug and safer to test.
 Also, there are many different ways to automate.
 Some simple facilities exists.

 To listen for incoming node references from friends: